blakerbuchanan/grapheqa_workspace/README.md

 ./docker_scripts/docker_build.sh
 ```

-Navigate to the `ros_hydra_in_docker` directory.
+Navigate to the `semnav_workspace` directory.
 You should now be able to run the docker image using

 ```bash
 ./docker_scripts/docker_run.sh